-A set of keys and access card will be issued to instructors for classroom use.
+A set of keys, an access card, and a Centegix badge will be issued to instructors to access outside doors, building doors, and classrooms.
 The management of keys and access cards will be the responsibility of every instructor.
-Keys and access cards are not to be given to students or unauthorized persons.
+Keys, access cards, and Centegix badges are not to be given to students or unauthorized persons.
 Lost keys should be reported immediately to school administration.
 Keys for rooms/areas outside the classroom area will be issued with administrative approval.
-There is a replacement fee for lost keys or access card.
+It is a requirement for all employees to where their Centegix badges while on campus.
+There is a replacement fee for lost keys, access cards, and Centegix badges.